 If you’re thinking of buying any Litecoin, you’ll need to find a secure wallet in which to store your funds.
 However, with several wallets available, you’ll need to thoroughly research your options before choosing one that’s right for your needs.

-Keep reading to take a closer look at eight of the best Litecoin wallets.
+Keep reading to take a closer look at the best Litecoin wallets.

 Top wallets for Litecoin